nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_LOADING_DATA.md

-# Populating React Component State from an API
+# Load Data from an API and initial State

 At this point, you have a static application.
 Now it's time to implement realistic data.
 You will request it from your JSON API database.